isabella232/experience-manager-desktop-app.de-DE/guidelines.md

 ---
-source-git-commit: 26373450fd36a4d726190c0252f60c4d77bf8b7f
+source-git-commit: 2893fc1f8aad02e1436a1a281a320e6837487220
+workflow-type: tm+mt
 translation-type: tm+mt
+source-wordcount: '732'
+ht-degree: 51%

 ---
 # Richtlinien für Beiträge zur Adobe Experience Manager-Dokumentation

 ## Dokumentationsphilosophie

 Wir wissen, dass Benutzer von Adobe Experience Manager in extrem wettbewerbsorientierten Umgebungen arbeiten, um digitale Erlebnisse zu erstellen, die sie von ihren Wettbewerbern abheben.
-Deshalb ist es wichtig, wenn Adobe erweiterte neue Tools in AEM bereitstellt, dass diese Werkzeuge durch genaue und klare Dokumentation ergänzt werden, damit der Kunde sofort seine AEM-Investition nutzen und den ROI maximieren kann.

-Das Ziel der AEM-Dokumentation besteht darin, AEM-Benutzer schnellstmöglich mit der Dokumentation vertraut zu machen.
+Therefore it is vital that when Adobe delivers advanced new tools in [!DNL Experience Manager], that these tools are complemented with accurate and clear documentation to allow the customer to immediately leverage their [!DNL Experience Manager] investment and maximize ROI.

+The goal of the [!DNL Experience Manager] documentation is to put documentation into the hands of [!DNL Experience Manager] users as soon as possible.
 Daher steht bei uns eine genaue und nutzbare Dokumentation im Vordergrund und wir bemühen uns ständig um eine aktualisierte und bessere Dokumentation.

 ## Beiträge zur Dokumentation

-Zur stetigen Verbesserung der AEM-Dokumentation ist die gesamte Community von AEM-Benutzern gerne willkommen, zur Dokumentation beizutragen.
+In the interest of continually improving [!DNL Experience Manager] documentation, the entire community of [!DNL Experience Manager] users is welcome to contribute to the documentation.
 Sei es durch Pull-Anforderungen oder Probleme, bei den Verbesserungen der Dokumentation kann es sich um Korrekturen, Klarstellungen, Erweiterungen und weitere Beispiele handeln.

 ## Dokumentationsstandards

-Auch wenn wir Beiträge zu unserer Dokumentation begrüßen, sollte jeder Beitrag zur AEM-Dokumentation in Form einer Pull-Anforderung oder eines Problems mit unseren Beitrags- und Dokumentationsstandards übereinstimmen.
+While we welcome contributions to our documentation, any contribution to the [!DNL Experience Manager] documentation, either in the form of a pull request or an issue, should conform to our contribution and documentation standards.

 Beiträge, die diesen Standards nicht entsprechen, können abgelehnt werden.

-### Wir nutzen für die Dokumentation Standard-Anwendungsfälle.
+### Wir nutzen für die Dokumentation Standard-Anwendungsfälle

-Die AEM-Dokumentation umfasst Standard-Anwendungsfälle.
-Anwendungsfälle, die über den Umfang der standardmäßigen Installation und Nutzung des Produkts hinausgehen, sind nicht Teil der AEM-Dokumentation.
+[!DNL Experience Manager] Die Dokumentation umfasst Standardverwendungsfälle.
+Use cases beyond the scope of standard installation and usage of the product are not part of [!DNL Experience Manager] documentation.

-### Wir dokumentieren üblicherweise keine Fehler oder ihre Umgehungslösungen.
+### Wir dokumentieren üblicherweise keine Fehler oder ihre Umgehungslösungen

-Die AEM-Dokumentation umfasst Standard-Anwendungsfälle.
+[!DNL Experience Manager] Die Dokumentation umfasst Standardverwendungsfälle.
 Aus diesem Grund werden Fehler, durch Fehler verursachte Effekte und Problemumgehungen normalerweise nicht dokumentiert.

-Ausnahmen gelten für die Versionshinweise, in denen bekannte Probleme mit möglichen Lösungen aufgelistet werden können, die vom AEM Product Management genehmigt wurden.
+Exceptions to this rule apply to the release notes where known issues can be listed with possible solutions that have been approved by [!DNL Experience Manager] Product Management.

-### Dokumentationsbeiträge sind nicht zur Beantwortung technischer Fragen geeignet.
+### Dokumentationsbeiträge sind nicht zur Beantwortung technischer Fragen geeignet

-Alle Ideen, die Sie möglicherweise zur Verbesserung der AEM-Dokumentation haben, sind als Beiträge willkommen.
+Any ideas you may have to improve [!DNL Experience Manager] documentation are welcome as contributions.
 Kommentare, Probleme und Pull-Anforderungen sind jedoch nur für *Beiträge* vorgesehen.
-Sie sollen nicht zur Beantwortung Ihrer Fragen zur Verwendung von AEM, zur Implementierung Ihres AEM-Projekts oder zur Lösung technischer Probleme verwendet werden.

-Fragen zur Verwendung von AEM oder zu technischen Fehlern, die möglicherweise bei Ihnen auftreten, sollten entsprechend dem herkömmlichen Support-Vorgang über das [Enterprise-Support-Portal für Experience Cloud](https://helpx.adobe.com/de/contact/enterprise-support.ec.html) gemeldet oder in der [Experience Manager-Community](https://forums.adobe.com/community/experience-cloud/marketing-cloud/experience-manager) diskutiert werden.
+They are not intended to be used to answer your questions about how to use [!DNL Experience Manager], implement your [!DNL Experience Manager] project, or solve technical problems.

+Any questions about the usage of [!DNL Experience Manager] or technical errors you may have should be reported through the normal support process via the [Experience Cloud Enterprise Support portal](https://helpx.adobe.com/de/contact/enterprise-support.ec.html) or discussed in the [Experience Manager community](https://forums.adobe.com/community/experience-cloud/marketing-cloud/experience-manager).

-***AEM-Dokumentationsbeiträge sind kein Ersatz für die Adobe-Kundenunterstützung*** und Beiträge, die Antworten auf Supportfragen suchen, werden abgelehnt.
+***[!DNL Experience Manager]Dokumentationsbeiträge sind kein Ersatz für die Adobe Kundenunterstützung*** und solche Beiträge, die Antworten auf Supportfragen suchen, werden abgelehnt.

 ### Die Beiträge müssen sich eindeutig auf die betroffenen Dokumentationsseiten beziehen.